 Bitcoin can also be traded on social trading platforms like eToro and ZuluTrade with CFDs.
 On these platforms, investors can copy the trades of cunning traders directly and automatically into their trading accounts.

-eToro also offers an exciting new financial product called CryptoFund which allows investors to invest in a CopyFund made up of different cryptocurrencies including bitcoin.
-This CryptoFund is managed by professional analysts on the eToro team and rebalanced on a monthly basis if necessary.
+eToro also offers an exciting new financial product called CopyPortfolios which allows investors to invest in a CopyPortfolios made up of different cryptocurrencies including bitcoin.
+This CopyPortfolios is managed by professional analysts on the eToro team and rebalanced on a monthly basis if necessary.
 This is a convenient and clever way to gain exposure to different cryptocurrencies at the same time without having to manage it yourself.
-The minimum CryptoFund investment is $5000.
+The minimum CopyPortfolios investment is $1000.
 Follow this link for in-depth information on trading bitcoin and other cryptocurrencies with eToro.

 Investors and speculators can trade numerous cryptocurrencies besides bitcoin.
 Some of the most prominent cryptocurrencies include ether, litecoin, dash, monero, and ripple.
 Of course, there are other ways to invest or speculate in the financial markets and traders can easily access foreign exchange, stock, bond, interest rate, commodity, options, and futures markets, online.

 Popular Bitcoin Rumours